fitrianingrum/fitrianingrum.me/content/post/2020/sql-server-for-xml.md

 ### --- PATH mode with an element name

-We can also override the default element `row`.
+You can also override the default element `row`.
 The following example changes the default element `row` to `SalesOrder`.

 ```sql